-Effective Leadership:Summarize the Through a collaborative process a common mission and vision have been effective leadership trends and patterns developed and clear expectations for instructional practice have been provided. observed by the team while completing this It is clear that fostering positive relationships is key to student and staff success section of the report.
-What are the at The Foundry.
-It has been identified that more work is needed to ensure important trends and patterns that will effective implementation of curriculum and instruction, and further data support the identification of student, analysis to improve student learning. teacher, and leader needs?
+Through a collaborative process a common mission and vision have been developed and clear expectations for instructional practice have been provided.
+It is clear that fostering positive relationships is key to student and staff success at The Foundry.
+It has been identified that more work is needed to ensure effective implementation of curriculum and instruction, and further data analysis to improve student learning.